Educators can take on a number of roles as part of the International Baccalaureate® Educator Network (IBEN).

 Online Faculty Member

-Online faculty members are expected to enter the online curriculum centre (OCC) a few times a week to monitor developments in their curriculum area.
-They are expected to actively contribute to the OCC by initiating, supporting and maintaining discussions, and by searching for suitable resources for posting on the OCC.
+Online faculty members are expected to enter the Programme Resource Centre (PRC) a few times a week to monitor developments in their curriculum area.
+They are expected to actively contribute to the PRC by initiating, supporting and maintaining discussions, and by searching for suitable resources for posting on the PRC.

 Some online faculty members may also be invited to make presentations to promote the site at IB workshops and conferences.